Dorry Segev, MD PhD

 Megan Salter, PhD

-Megan Salter received her MHS and PhD in Infectious Disease Epidemiology at the Johns Hopkins Bloomberg School of Public Health before completing a Postdoctoral Research Fellowship with our lab through the Johns Hopkins Center on Aging and Health.
+Dr. Megan Salter received her MHS and PhD in Infectious Disease Epidemiology at the Johns Hopkins Bloomberg School of Public Health before completing a Postdoctoral Research Fellowship with our lab through the Johns Hopkins Center on Aging and Health.
 She is currently earning her medical degree at the Johns Hopkins School of Medicine.
-Megan’s research focuses primarily on access to transplantation and patient-provider communication about transplantation among older adults.
+Salter’s research focuses primarily on access to transplantation and patient-provider communication about transplantation among older adults.
 She additionally is interested in how measures of aging such as frailty and walking speed may apply to patients with chronic disease such as end-stage renal disease.
 She is driven by a passion to improve evidence-based patient-centered care for older adults.

 • Salter ML, Orandi B, McAdams DeMarco MA, Law A, Meoni LA, Jaar BG, Sozio SM, Kao WH, Parekh RS, Segev DL.
 Patient and provider reported information about transplantation and subsequent waitlisting.
 JASN.
 In Press.
 2014